 - Manage and monitor accounts with privileged access

-Multi-factor authentication (MFA) should also be used where possible, particularly for those user accounts that have privileged or administrative access.
-If you already have it enabled you should check that it has been configured properly and enabled on systems and accounts in line with your policies.
+Multi-factor authentication (MFA) should also be used where possible, particularly for those user accounts with privileged or administrative access.
+If you already have it enabled, you should check that it has been configured properly and enabled on systems and accounts according to your policies.

-Your organisation should also be evaluating the current cybersecurity defences it has in place, to ensure that software and systems are up to date and working effectively against any potential threats.
-Make sure your antivirus software is installed and confirm it is active on all systems.
-In addition, reviewing your firewall rules will help to minimise opportunities for attack and give you the chance to check for temporary rules that may still be active beyond their initial expected lifetime.
+Your organisation should also be evaluating the current cyber security defences it has in place to ensure that software and systems are up-to-date and working effectively against any potential threats.
+Ensure your antivirus software is installed and that it is active on all systems.
+In addition, reviewing your firewall rules will help minimise opportunities for attack and allow you to check for temporary rules that may still be active beyond their initial expected lifetime.
 Conducting a pen test where possible will also allow you to evaluate and verify the effectiveness of your current cybersecurity defences.

-If your organisation is looking to improve its security posture with a more robust defence system, discover Brightsolid’s Managed Detection and Response.
+If your organisation wants to improve its security posture with a more robust defence system, discover Brightsolid’s Managed Detection and Response.

 Make sure your infrastructure is backed up

 Your backup systems are vital to enable your organisation to continue to function in the event of a successful cyber attack.
-If your primary data becomes corrupted or inaccessible, you need to know that your infrastructure has been backed up successfully and securely.
+If your primary data becomes corrupted or inaccessible, you must know that your infrastructure has been backed up successfully and securely.

-You should firstly confirm that your backups are running correctly, and secondly that you have an offline copy of your backup available.
+You should confirm that your backups are running correctly and that you have an offline copy of your backup available.
 Check to make sure that it is also recent enough to be functional in the case of lost data or system configuration.
-Another practical action you can take is to perform test restorations so the process is understood and familiar.
+Another practical action is performing test restorations to understand and familiarise the process.

-In the event of a worst-case scenario your organisation should be prepared with an incident response plan to ensure that any active threats and attacks are identified, escalated and mitigated as effectively and efficiently as possible.
-Even if your business systems become inaccessible you need to know that your response plan and lines of communication will be available.
+In a worst-case scenario, your organisation should be prepared with an incident response plan to ensure active threats and attacks are identified, escalated and mitigated as effectively and efficiently as possible.
+Even if your business systems become inaccessible, you need to know that your response plan and lines of communication will be available.